 There are a lot of knick-knacky kitchen gadgets for camping these days.
-Outdoors companies love to market gourmet cooking essentials for the campground chef, but the truth is -- you don’t need any of it.
+Outdoors companies love to market gourmet cooking essentials for the campground chef, but the truth is. you don’t need any of it.
 In fact, you need very few cooking utensils to make a good meal at the campground.

 Sure, you want to bring all your favorite spices, and it’s nice to have them organized in a pantry.
-And it’s even better to have them hanging in a nearby tree so you can see everything you want, but whatever happened to the good old chuck box.
-Throw everything into a small plastic storage bin and dig in when you need something.
+And it’s even better to have them hanging in a nearby tree so you can see everything you want, but whatever happened to the good old chuck box?
+Throw everything into a small plastic storage bin, and dig in when you need something.
 Better yet, leave most of the spices at home.
 Food tastes better in the great outdoors than it does at home, and olive oil, salt, and pepper can season anything.

 5. Screen Room Tent

-If the mosquitos are biting and you still want to be outdoors, screen rooms are nice, but realistically, screen rooms are a hassle to put up and can be expensive.
+If the mosquitos are biting and you still want to be outdoors, screen rooms are nice, but realistically, they are a hassle to put up and can be expensive.
 Not to mention the extra space you’ll need at the campground and the room needed to pack it in your car.
 If the bugs aren’t too bad, try citronella candles or mosquito coils.
 Most other bugs are attracted to the irresistible smell of your cooking, so keep your kitchen clean and always wipe down the camp table upon arrival.

 But if that doesn’t do the trick and you’d rather stay home than deal with bugs, you might consider a screen room as your one luxury.
 If you buy a good one, you are also protected from rain, which will allow you to hang out outdoors and be comfortable with rain and bugs.

 6. French Press or Portable Espresso Machine